POMATOpl/cpp-docs.pl-pl/docs/mfc/reference/canimationcolor-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Odwołanie do hermetyzowanych CAnimationVariable reprezentujący czerwony składnik.
+Odwołanie do zhermetyzowanej CAnimationVariable reprezentującej składnik czerwony.

 ### <a name="remarks"></a>Uwagi

-Tę metodę można wywołać, aby uzyskać bezpośredni dostęp do podstawowej CAnimationVariable reprezentujący czerwony składnik.
+Możesz wywołać tę metodę, aby uzyskać bezpośredni dostęp do bazowej CAnimationVariable reprezentującej składnik czerwony.

-## <a name="canimationcolorgetvalue"></a><a name="getvalue"></a>CAnimationColor::GetValue
+## <a name="canimationcolorgetvalue"></a><a name="getvalue"></a> CAnimationColor:: GetValue

 Zwraca bieżącą wartość.